Are you planning to sell your cosmetics in the UK ?

 Biorius, Specialist in UK cosmetics regulation and UK safety assessments

 As specialists in UK cosmetic safety assessments and UK Cosmetics Regulation for more than 15 years, Biorius offers a reliable turnkey solution for verifying and registering cosmetic products in an effective way.
 This solution, based on in-depth knowledge of the legislation, consists of a team of more than 50 scientific consultants offering a wide range of expertise and sophisticated IT tools and is the fastest and most reliable way to access the UK market.

 How does Biorius assist you?

-Our European registration process requires 5 IMPORTANT STEPS for cosmetic products:
+Our UK registration process requires 5 IMPORTANT STEPS for cosmetic products:

 Table of Contents

 - Regulatory and Safety Compliance of the Ingredients (because some ingredients are restricted/prohibited)